anshulprakash/CKA/README.md

 # CKA
-repo for cka exam prep 1.19
+repo with notes and useful tips for cka exam prep 1.19